 ORCID: https://orcid.org/0009-0004-9293-6507

-Ankit Raj Ojha is a Pushcart-nominated poet, writer, assistant professor of English, former rock band frontman and former software engineer from Chapra, Bihar, India.
-Winner of the Briefly Think Essay Prize 2023, his writings are curated in sixteen countries, including venues such as Indian Literature (Sahitya Akademi), Outlook India, Poetry Scotland, Poetry Wales, The Honest Ulsterman, Stanchion, Dreich, Ink Sweat & Tears, The Dillydoun Review, The Broadkill Review, The Bayou Review, Roi Fainéant Press, San Antonio Review, Paddler Press, A Thin Slice of Anxiety, and Streetcake Magazine among others.
-He is the author of Pinpricks (Hawakal, 2022) and editor of Wives: poems (Hawakal, 2023).
-Ankit works with the Department of Higher Education, Haryana, and has a PhD in literature from IIT Roorkee.
-He has research articles in Routledge and Johns Hopkins University Press journals, and a book chapter with Vernon Press.
-He is an editor at The Hooghly Review, guest editor at Essence & Critique: Journal of Literature and Drama Studies (Bingöl University, Türkiye), and a consulting editor with Routledge.
+Ankit Raj Ojha is an assistant professor of English, former rock band frontman and former software engineer from Chhapra, Bihar, India.
+Winner of the Briefly Think Essay Prize 2023 and finalist in the Sundress 2023 Broadside Contest, his writings are curated in seventeen countries, including venues such as Poetry Wales, Poetry Scotland, The Honest Ulsterman, Stanchion, Indian Literature (Sahitya Akademi), Outlook India, Dreich, The Broadkill Review, The Belfast Review, San Antonio Review, Roi Fainéant Press, Paddler Press, A Thin Slice of Anxiety, Porch Literary Magazine, BULL, Penn Journal of Arts and Sciences, etc. Ankit is the author of Pinpricks: poems (2022) and editor of Wives: poems (2023).
+He has a PhD in literature from IIT Roorkee and is currently working with the Department of Higher Education, Haryana.
+His research on myths, archetypes, posthumanism and postmodern fiction is published with Routledge, Johns Hopkins University Press and Vernon Press.
+Ankit is an editor at The Hooghly Review, guest editor at Essence & Critique: Journal of Literature and Drama Studies (Bingöl University, Türkiye), and consulting editor with five Routledge journals.

 Website: https://linktr.ee/rajankit